Hancock Point Village Improvement

 How does Hancock Point Village Improvement spend its money?

 Hancock Point Village Improvement directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Hancock Point Village Improvement tax-deductible?